Programs for Youth

 Rural Summer Kids Program

-The Rural Summer Kids Program is a new program that is an offshoot of the Summer Food Program.
+The Rural Summer Kids Program is a new program that is an extension of the Summer Food Program.

 This new program is designed to provide USDA-approved, lunches to rural youth (2-18yo).
 FFLC Staff will deliver five days worth of lunches, stopping at designated locations across the community once a week.
 At each stop, kids will be handed a bag containing their lunches for the week.